 The Single-Arm Kettlebell Z Press is an exercise that works the muscles in your shoulders, chest, and arms.
 This movement also benefits your core and helps to improve your posture.

-- Lower it down slowly to the starting position and repeat for as many reps as assigned.
+• Lower it slowly to the starting position and repeat for as many reps as assigned.

 FAQs